MagQ98/friends-of-fins/README.md

 <p>A species page containing a gallery.</p>
 <p>A donation page with relevant, trustworthy links to donate.</p>

+### Color
+<p>For the colour scheme blues, greys and whites were chosen to match the colours of images on the page and also the colour theme of sharks themselves</p>
+<p>After deciding on the colour I tested them on WebAIM to make sure the contrast between them was right</p>

 ### Typography
 <p>Open sans was used as a heading and Roboto was used for text.
 Both fonts were found on Googlefonts and they compliment each other in attractive way that works well throughout the site</p>